kas0079/vscode-jolievisualize/README.md

 ## Known Issues

--   Renaming ports and service does not work
+-   Renaming ports and service does not work without a working Jolie LSP
--   User must manually import interfaces and services before refactoring in the UI

 ## Release Notes